 The Corinth Canal is a passage, created back in 1882 and 1883, that connects the Ionian Sea to the Aegean.

 Rather than traveling south around the Peloponnese, you can pay a handsome fee to cut through Greece and pop out near Athens.
-Around 12,000 boats pass through the narrow canal each year including small boats through to tankers and large cruise ships.
+Around 12,000 boats pass through the narrow canal each year including small boats, tankers, and large cruise ships.

-Previous to the canal being in place, the ancients used to drag ships across the land on a paved road.
+Previous to the Canal of Corinth being in place, the ancients used to drag ships across the land on a paved road.

 In the late 1800s, the French started on the Corinth Canal and the Greeks finished it.